JinxinLee/RestgasDetermination/macro/target/README.md

 cd /path/to/your/RestgasDetermination/macro/target

 # Run the python orchestrator
-# The script will use the settings from config.json
+# The script will use the settings from a default config.json if no path is provided
 python3 runall_prod_hvmaps.py
 ```